Willie Calhoun Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 11th in the league.
+- The 9.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 11th in MLB.

-- The Rangers' 3.68 team ERA ranks ninth among all league pitching staffs.
+- The Rangers have a 3.62 team ERA that ranks ninth among all MLB pitching staffs.

-- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).
+- The Rangers give up the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- deGrom gets the start for the Rangers, his sixth of the season.
-He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.
+- The Rangers will send Eovaldi (2-2) out to make his sixth start of the season.
+He is 2-2 with a 5.20 ERA and 31 strikeouts in 27 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander went six innings against the Oakland Athletics, giving up one earned run while surrendering three hits.
+- In his last appearance on Monday against the Cincinnati Reds, the righty tossed six innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.